 "If you try to go against Biya, you'll be crushed," he said.

-He should know.
+Edzoa should know.
 After resigning as a health minister in 1997 to stand in elections, he was arrested and accused of stealing millions of CFA francs.
 He spent 15 years behind bars.

-Now a free man, he warns that by centring the system on Paul Biya's personality "not only could the system implode, but so too could the whole of Cameroon" in the near future.
+Now a free man, he warns that by centring the system on Biya's personality "not only could the system implode, but so too could the whole of Cameroon" in the near future.

-Osvald Baboke, the deputy director of the presidency, wrote in a book published in September that "Biya's fate seemed pre-determined" and "an opportunity given by God".
+Oswald Baboke, the deputy director of the presidency, wrote in a book published in September that "Biya's fate seemed pre-determined" and "an opportunity given by God".

 According to the Organized Crime and Corruption Reporting Project (OCCRP), a consortium of investigative journalists, Biya spent "at least four-and-a-half years of his 35 years in power on private visits" abroad.